 Welcome from the Program Director

 Welcome to the Boston University Internal Medicine Residency Program at Boston Medical Center!
-I am thrilled that you are interested in our program and hope the information you find within this site will help you start paint a picture of what this training program has to offer.
+I am thrilled that you are interested in our program and hope the information you find within this site will help you start painting a picture of what this training program has to offer.

 Our program has a rich tradition of training well-rounded physicians who are able to think critically, act collaboratively, and thrive in a challenging, fast-paced environment.
 We take pride in reflecting the long-standing social mission of Boston Medical Center — to serve the people of this city with the most exceptional care, without exception.

 If you asked our residents to name one of the strongest characteristics of our program, you would hear one overwhelmingly popular response: diversity.
 This does not refer just to the diversity of the patient population we serve or the breadth of medical conditions we see – though both are certainly prominent in our program.
 We also have great diversity in the way we train our residents.
 In our program, the housestaff cares for patients on both campuses at BMC (the Menino Pavilion and the East Newton Pavilion), as well as in the VA Boston Health System (both inpatient and outpatient sites).
 Residents also have access to a wide range of ambulatory experiences — through both our network of neighborhood and community health centers, as well as the subspecialty clinical services offered at BMC.